Rifugio Pordenone

 Treehouses

 The cottages come with two beds, but are also suitable for making a little extra space for younger children.
-The cottages enjoy, in addition to the services of the shelter, dedicated toilets not far away.
+In the threehouse you can enjoy the services of the hut and a dedicated toilets not far away.

 SUGGESTED ITINERARIES AND ROUTES